miho/CellTreeEditDistance/README.md

 This case is used to preprocess the SWCfiles directory within the given base directory.
 Not all swc-files can be used, some are duplicates.
 The unwanted files are moved to subdirectory 'ProgramData/Data/SWCFiles/00_Ignore/'.

 #### --case=1
-This case is used to query Lucene for neurons.
+This case is used to query neurons with Lucene.
 Json-files containing neuronnames are very important when using the framework.
 They are used to tell for which neurons a TED-calculation shall be made.
 With this case it is possible to search the Metadata for neurons with specific properties.
 Not all Metadata are searchable only the ones that have a related swc file in the SWCfiles directory outside 00_Ignore.
 IMPORTANT: If the json-files from the bachelor-thesis shall be used, the 'ProgramData.zip' has to be used (preprocessing was not reproducible because it was not working alphabetically, but it is now).

 Here is an example query: